InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 ## Known Instances

-IBM Corporation has adopted this solution to scale inner-source AI applications.
+IBM Corporation has adopted this solution to scale InnerSource AI applications.

 ## Status